pachyderm/pachyderm/doc/FAQ.md

 You can link your object storage backend to Pachyderm by following our [deployment guide](https://github.com/pachyderm/pachyderm/blob/master/SETUP.md#production-clusters) and passing your credentials as a Kubernetes secret.

 ##### What object storage backends are supported?
 S3 and GCS are fully supported and are the recommended backends for Pachyderm.
 Support for Ceph and others are coming soon!
 Want to help us support more storage backends?
 Check out the [GH issue](https://github.com/pachyderm/pachyderm/issues/211)!

 ##### What is version control for data?
 We’ve all used version control for code before — Pachyderm gives you the same semantics for petabytes of data.
 We even borrow our terminology from Git.
 In Pachyderm, data is organized into `repos`.
 If you want to add or change data in a repo, you simple `start` a `commit` make your changes, and then `finish` the `commit`.
 This will create an immutable snapshot of the data that you can reference later.
-Just a commit in Git, only the diff of the data is saved so there is no duplication.
+Just like in Git, only the diff of the data is saved so there is no duplication.
 Pachyderm exposes data as a set of diffs so you can easily view how your data has changed over time, run a job over a previous view of your data, or revert to a known good state if something goes wrong.
-Finally, Pachyderm also let’s you branch entire data sets so you can manipulate files and explore the data without effecting anyone else’s work.
+Finally, Pachyderm also let’s you branch entire data sets so you can manipulate files and explore the data without affecting anyone else’s work.
 Just like with branching in Git, Pachyderm doesn't create multiple copies of the data when you create a branch, we just store the changes you make to it.

 ##### What are the benefits of version control for data?
 _Instant revert_: If something goes wrong with your data, you can immediately revert your live cluster back to a known good state.

 _View diffs_: Analyze how your data is changing over time.

-_Incrementally_: Only process the new data instead of recomputing everything.
+_Incrementality_: Only process the new data instead of recomputing everything.

 _Immutable data_: Run analysis written today over your data from last month.

 _Team collaboration_: Everyone can manipulate and work on the same data without stepping on each others toes.

 ##### How do you guarantee I won’t lose data in Pachyderm (i.e. replication and persistence)?
-Your data doesn’t actually live in Pachyderm, is stays in object storage (S3 or GCS), so it’s has all the safety guarantees of those underlying systems.
+Your data doesn’t actually live in Pachyderm, it stays in object storage (S3 or GCS), so it has all the safety guarantees of those underlying systems.

 ##### How do I get data from other sources into Pachyderm?
 Pachyderm has three main methods for getting data into the system.